Setup with Locally Built Weaver Components

 Corda Simple Application and Client (Application)

-This is a simple CorDapp that maintains a state of type SimpleState
+This is a simple CorDapp that maintains a state of type SimpleState, which is a set of key-value pairs (of strings).

-The code for this lies in the samples/corda/corda-simple-application
+The code for this lies in the samples/corda/corda-simple-application folder.

-Build the corda-simple-application
+Build the corda-simple-application CorDapp as follows:

 - Navigate to the

-folder. - Run the following:
+samples/corda/corda-simple-applicationfolder. - Run the following:

 make build-local